Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 2007 (Ref.
 2), remains basically the same due to the structure of six-membered ice !

 Methane hydrate simulations are executed by the TIP5P algorithm, like with the SPC/E algorithm (Ref.
 3).
-As natural resources, however, methane is known environmentally a substance of 20-60 times much more harzardous than carbon dioxide.
-The methane that is once mined and burnt in air should be confined back to the deep earth interior.
+As natural resources, however, methane is environmentally known as 20-60 times more harzardous material than carbon dioxide.
+Methane that is once mined and made burnt in air should be confined back to the deep earth interior.

 ### Procedure of Water Molecules by 5-Points Method ###